Preconditioned pseudo-time continuation for parameterized inverse problems

 \subsection{The predictor step}

 The role of the predictor step is to provide a sufficiently accurate initial guess for the corrector step to ensure rapid convergence.
-Much of the work on predictor corrector methods rely on forward Euler time-stepping.
+Much of the work on optimal solution path-following predictor-corrector methods rely on forward Euler time-stepping~\cite{allgower_georg_siam}.
 However, if the auxiliary parameter perturbation is large, we may need a small time step when using forward Euler.

-Forward Euler is first order accurate, that is, the truncation error of time discretization is $\mathcal O(\Delta t)$.
-A second order method has a truncation error that is $\mathcal O(\Delta t^2)$.
+Forward Euler is first-order accurate, that is, the truncation error of time discretization is $\mathcal O(\Delta t)$.
+A second-order method has a truncation error that is $\mathcal O(\Delta t^2)$.
 This has the potential to reduce computational cost by taking larger time steps.
-There are multiple second order methods that we can consider.
-In this article, we focus on the modified Euler method defined by the steps:
+There are multiple second-order methods that we can consider.
+In this article, we focus on a modified Euler method defined by the steps: